trafiklab/trafiklab.se/content/api/netex-datasets/samtrafiken-sales-data.md

 ---

 Samtrafiken Sales data is a NeTEx feed with sellable data.
-This API differ from the NeTEx Sweden API, The main difference is that only data for trips sellable through Samtrafiken access is included.
+This API differ from the NeTEx Sweden API, the main difference is that only data for trips sellable through Samtrafiken access is included.
 More details about additional, removed or changed fields can be found through the following url:
 [Samtrafiken sales export](https://samtrafiken.atlassian.net/wiki/spaces/SamA/pages/3448668185/NeTEx+format+adjustments+-+Samtrafiken+sales+export)